christianhg/brummefar.dk/src/pages/hashes-and-salts.md

 // => hash
 ```

 A hash function takes an input of arbitrary length and returns an output of fixed length.
-To obfuscate the input it uses a hash algoritm.
+To obfuscate the input it uses a hash algorithm.

 Here is an example of a theoretical hash function that uses the [SHA256](https://en.wikipedia.org/wiki/SHA-2) algorithm to obfuscate its input: